Jako-K/readability_project/README.md

 ## 2.6.)
 Data augmentation

-Data augmentation is always a good idea because it simply increases the amount of data available for training.
-This is especially attractive in our case, due to the relatively modest provided data (\~2800 samples).
+Data augmentation is always a good idea because it 'increases' the amount of data available for training.
+This is especially attractive in our case due to the relatively modest amount of data (\~2800 samples).
 I tried a bunch of different things and was quite surprised how poorly they all worked.

 <br>